cloud-gov/federalist.18f.gov/pages/using-federalist/migration-guide.md

 - Access to an export of the site
 - Scraping your current site. (most difficult)

-Ideally, to align with how most static site generators work, the export will have your content in one set of files and the frontend html/css look/feel in another set of files.
+Ideally, to align with how most site generators work, the export will have your content in one set of files and the frontend html/css look/feel in another set of files.

 ## Building a Timeline